jhausserlab/HiFiAlignmentTool/README.md

 **I am getting an error:**
 ```
-'Tifffile' object has no attribute 'save'
+'TiffWriter' object has no attribute 'write'
 ```
 **What does this mean?**